peter-leonov/type-predicate-generator/README.md

 ## About

-A TypeScript guard functions generator that produces strictly type safe readable TypeScript code.
+A TypeScript guard functions generator that produces strictly type safe readable and extremely fast TypeScript code.

 ## Run